piotr-kalanski/service-initializer/README.md

 ### Workflow configuration

-Workflow configuration it is list of steps to be executed to initialize new service.
+Workflow configuration is list of steps to be executed in sequence to initialize new service.
-Each step has name and is related to executing specific task.
+In other words it is recipe to initialize new service.
 Workflow configuration is provided in YAML format.

-#### Example
+#### Example workflow configuration file

 Example workflow configuration YAML file: